echozhong1202/Portfolio/index.md

 ## Projects

 ---
-### Yuqiao (Echo) Zhong

-I am currently pursuing my master of business analytics degree from Simon Business School, University of Rochester - Class of 2020.
-I aspire to become a data analyst/marketing analyst/business analyst in the technology field to leverage and enhance my professional expertise to bring valuable insights based on data analytics.
-This is a porfolio page where I applied what I learned in data analytics and machine learning to some real life projects.

----

 ### New Product Launch Recommendation for EarlyRiders (Toyhorse Manufacture) - Conjoint Analysis and Market Simulation with R